 Without white space, visitors may have a harder time consuming your website’s content.
-White space has many benefits such as highlighting important website elements, helping visitors focus and comprehend text, and serving as a break in between the different parts of your website.
+White space has many benefits such as highlighting important website elements, helping visitors focus and comprehend text and serving as a break in between the different parts of your website.

 Make sure to use white space on your website including having adequate spacing in between paragraphs and characters.
 On the other hand, you shouldn’t have too much white space as well.
-This can also make it harder for visitors to focus and comprehend your website.
+This can also make it harder for visitors to focus on and comprehend your website.
 It’s about striking a balance between white space and website content.

 3. Leaving 404 Pages As Is